szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Doom cast faster (496) (IWDEE BGEE BG2EE EET)

 Doom casts very slowly, making it impractical in most scenarios.
 This makes the casting time 1, similar to Magic Missile, for example.
-A quick -2 penalty to all saving throws is very useful in many situations, and with a short casting time it becomes more feasible for clerics and paladins in general.
+A quick -2 penalty to all Saving Throws is very useful in many situations, and with a short casting time it becomes more feasible for clerics and paladins in general.
 This speed is overridable in the config file (0-8).

 ### Make Whirlwind more effective and able to damage more creatures before dissipating (513) (IWDEE BGEE BG2EE EET)

 This component improves the spell in the following ways:

-- Unaffected by magic resistance
+- Unaffected by Magic Resistance
 - Damage doubled: 2d8 slashing and 2d8 crushing becomes 4d8 slashing and 4d8 crushing
 - No limit on the number of creatures damaged, and no protection against it after being hit once for 1 round

 ### Make Produce Fire a much more effective spell (497) (IWDEE BGEE BG2EE EET)

 Produce Fire is not very effective for a 4th-level spell.
-The only upside is that the damage it causes is predictable, being 1 point per level plus 1d4, without any saving throw for half damage.
+The only upside is that the damage it causes is predictable, being 1 point per level plus 1d4, without any Saving Throw for half damage.
 However, the damage is too low to be useful.
 This component improves the spell by simply allowing targets in the area of effect to be affected once every 2 seconds, effectively taking around 60 fire damage at druid level 20 if they remain in the area for the full duration.

 ### Make Aura of Flaming Death increase fire resistance instead of setting it to 90% (515) (IWDEE BGEE BG2EE EET)